OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 }
 ```

 Just like regular Android apps, modules for Xposed are developed and deployed with Android Studio.
-For more details on writing, compiling, and installing Xposed modules, refer to the tutorial provided by its author, [rovo89](https://www.xda-developers.com/rovo89-updates-on-the-situation-regarding-xposed-for-nougat/ "Rovo89: Update on Development of Xposed for Nougat").
+For more details on writing, compiling, and installing Xposed modules, refer to the tutorial provided by its author, [rovo89](https://www.xda-developers.com/rovo89-updates-on-the-situation-regarding-xposed-for-nougat/).

 #### Dynamic Instrumentation with FRIDA

-[Frida](https://www.frida.re "frida") "lets you inject snippets of JavaScript or your own library into native apps on Windows, macOS, Linux, iOS, Android, and QNX."
-Although it was originally based on Google's V8 JavaScript runtime, Frida has used Duktape since version 9.
+[Frida](https://www.frida.re "frida") Although it was originally based on Google's V8 JavaScript runtime, Frida has used Duktape since version 9.

 Code can be injected in several ways.
 For example, Xposed permanently modifies the Android app loader, providing hooks for running your own code every time a new process is started.
 In contrast, Frida implements code injection by writing code directly into process memory.
 When attached to a running app, Frida uses ptrace to hijack a thread of a running process.
 This thread is used to allocate a chunk of memory and populate it with a mini-bootstrapper.
 The bootstrapper starts a fresh thread, connects to the Frida debugging server that's running on the device, and loads a dynamically generated library file that contains the Frida agent and instrumentation code.
 The hijacked thread resumes after being restored to its original state, and process execution continues as usual.